 Stucco Finish Coat Guide: Texture, Color, and Application

-In a Three-Coat Stucco System, the first two layers (Scratch and Brown) provide the strength, but the Finish Coat provides the personality.
+In a traditional Three-Coat Stucco System, the first two layers (Scratch and Brown) provide the structural foundation and leveling, but the Finish Coat provides the aesthetic personality.
 It is the decorative skin of your home, responsible for color retention, water shedding, and curb appeal.

 Choosing the right finish involves more than just picking a color swatch.
-You must decide between traditional cement (breathable) and acrylic (flexible), and select a texture that suits your architecture.
-This guide breaks down the options.
+You must decide between traditional cement (highly breathable) and acrylic (highly flexible), and select a texture that complements your home's architectural style.
+This guide breaks down the choices, application techniques, and maintenance rules.

 Free Assessment